-This may be uncomfortable, but it is not usually painful.
-The doctor may use a proctoscope, anoscope, or sigmoidoscope to examine the area in more detail.
-The examination will determine whether a biopsy is needed.
+The doctor may insert a proctoscope, anoscope, or sigmoidoscope into the anus to examine the area in more detail.
+This will help determine if the person needs a biopsy.

-A small sample of tissue is taken from the anal area and sent to the lab for testing.
-Tissue will be examined under a microscope.
+The doctor will take a small sample of tissue from the anal area and send it to the lab for examination under a microscope.

-If the biopsy reveals cancerous tissue, further tests will be done to find out how large the cancer is and whether it has spread.
+If the biopsy reveals cancerous tissue, the person will need further tests to find out how large the cancer is and whether it has spread.